seeodm/ReXNet/README.md

-# Pytorch ReXNet Train Code
+# Pytorch ReXNet with center loss train code

 ## Introduce

-This project is Clova AI ReXNet train code.
+This project is Clova AI ReXNet with center loss train code.

 ## How to train?
 You have to prepare AffectNet Dataset.
 Data loader code is focused on AffectNet.